 First, consider that Symi is a mountainous island, with some places reached only on foot.
-Hiring a car won’t help much but renting a scooter would be much easier to explore.
-As soon as you get to the small port, you’ll find some scooter rental places, so make sure to grab one.
-But first, climb the stairs to Chorio, and only after wandering the upper town, hire a scooter.
+Hiring a car won’t help much but renting a scooter would be a great idea.
+You’ll find some scooter rental places as soon as you get to the small port, so make sure to grab one.
+But first, climb the stairs to Chorio, and only after wandering the upper town hire a scooter.

 The Best Things To Do On Symi Island

 Explore Chorio, the upper part of the town